sjohnephrame/J_bioinformatics-omics-analysis/README.md

 ## Notes for Recruiters

 This repository showcases **end-to-end bioinformatics workflows** for proteomics and RNA-seq data.
-All scripts were developed as part of my **Ph.D. research**, demonstrating skills relevant to **both industry and academic bioinformatics roles**, including:
+The scripts demonstrate skills relevant to **both industry and academic bioinformatics roles**, including:

 - Data preprocessing and normalization
 - Statistical analysis